 But there was another fairly (albeit mild) issue with the set, and that's the viewing angles.
 Despite being equipped with Samsung's wide-viewing-angle tech, the Q60 washes out colors when viewed off center.
 Even when watching from just 20 degrees off of the ideal viewing position, we saw red shades take on an orange tone and other colors wash out enough that it will disappoint picky viewers.

 The Samsung Q60 offers great support for game consoles.
+In fact, it's one of the best 4K gaming TVs you can buy.
 Samsung's QLED TVs automatically detect when a console is connected and adjust the display mode accordingly.

 When connected to our Xbox One X, the Q60 supports almost every feature and display mode offered by the console.
 Gaming in 4K resolution is supported at up to 60 Hz, as is HDR10 for gaming and video capture.
 Streaming content supports 10-bit color and multiple frame rates (24, 50 and 60 Hz), along with HDR10 for streamed content.